KouOuchi/ObjectGenoise/README.md

 ```

 ### Relation Operatoins : connect, disconnect and copy_object.
+- SessionObject holds parameters.
-- SessionObject can has the other classes.
-This relationship of compositoin is called SessionRelation.
+- SessionObject can have relationship of the other classes.
+The relationship is described as SessionRelation.
-- SessionRelation can also hold parameters.
+- SessionRelation also holds parameters.
 - SessionRelation has an direction.
 The direction is used while retrieving SessionObjects.
 ```
 usage of connect and copy